stuttter/wp-user-signups/README.md

 * [Community support](https://wordpress.org/support/plugin/wp-user-signups) is provided for free by existing users.

-If you require immediate assistance, please consider a paid support subscription.

 ### How can I help?

 Please [open a new issue](/pull/new/master) to discuss whether the feature is a good fit for the project.
 Once you've decided to work on a pull request, please follow the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/).